thumbliner/thumbliner/work.md

 ### Teacher
 *2015–17  ·  EduPristine*
-Taught branding and marketing strategy across the GCC.
+Taught branding and marketing strategy in the GCC.

 ### Digital Consultant
 *2014–16  ·  Taurus Advertising Agency*